awsdocs/amazon-ecs-developer-guide/doc_source/retrieve-ecs-optimized_AMI.md

 ```

 **Example Using the latest recommended Amazon ECS\-optimized AMI in an AWS CloudFormation template**
-You can retrieve the latest recommended Amazon ECS\-optimized AMI in an AWS CloudFormation template by referencing the SSM parameter store name; for example:
+You can retrieve the latest recommended Amazon ECS\-optimized AMI in an AWS CloudFormation template by referencing the Systems Manager parameter store name; for example:
 Amazon Linux 2:

 ```